Concert pays tribute to essential workers

 “In the face of any challenge whether its climate change, COVID 19 or both, our collective voice can yield incredible power it does more than share our experiences, it shows the strength of solidarity, inspiring the unity our world needs among leaders, communities and citizens”

-One of the guest speakers who were part of last night’s first-ever event was the United Nations Deputy Secretary-General Amina Mohammed.
+One of the guest speakers who was also part of last night’s first-ever event was United Nations Deputy Secretary-General Amina Mohammed.

 She spoke highly of health care community workers, government officials, teachers, civil society organizations, religious leaders and volunteers.